pablodecm/paper-inferno/paper/paper.md

 technique  is depicted on [@Fig:diagram].
-The parameters of a neural network are optimised by stochastic gradient descent within an automatic differentiation framework, where the family of loss functions used account for the details of the statistical model as well as the expected effect of nuisance parameters.
+The parameters of a neural network are optimised by stochastic gradient descent within an automatic differentiation framework, where the considered loss function accounts for the details of the statistical model as well as the expected effect of nuisance parameters.

 ![**Learning summary systematic-aware summary statistics.**](diagram.pdf){#fig:diagram}